agorius/DARE/README.md

 ### Open Source for Accelerated Innovation and Compatibility:

 The DARE project is fundamentally open source.
 Specifications, designs, and methodologies are transparent and publicly accessible.
 This commitment to open source is critical because it fosters a collaborative environment where even competitive entities can innovate upon the core specifications while ensuring compatibility.
-This shared approach accelerates progress for the entire industry, encouraging diverse solutions and ultimately strengthening America's energy and AI infrastructure through collective ingenuity.
+This shared approach accelerates progress for the entire industry, encouraging diverse solutions and ultimately strengthens America's energy and AI infrastructure through collective ingenuity.

 ### America's Moment for Global Leadership: